department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

 ### Can I request a Board Appeal?

 You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
-You can’t request two Board Appeals in a row.
+You can’t request 2 Board Appeals in a row.<br>

+You have one year from the date on your decision letter to request a Board Appeal, unless you have a [multiple party claim](https://www.va.gov/decision-reviews/multiple-party-claims/).
 </div>

 ## Can I add new evidence?